phthom/ContainerOrchestration/3-KubernetesLab.md

 ### 9. NodePort number 32509

 Yours may be different.
-Open a Firefox browser window or tab and go to the URL of your node with your NodePort number, such as `http://159.122.181.117:32509`.
+Open a  browser window or tab and go to the URL of your node with your NodePort number, such as `http://159.122.181.117:32509`.
 Your output should look like this.

 ![Helloworld](images/browser1.png)